mailchimp/ChimpKit2/README.markdown

 Get your API key from [http://admin.mailchimp.com/account/api](http://admin.mailchimp.com/account/api/ "MailChimp API").

 ChimpKit is built on ASIHTTPRequest by All-Seeing Interactive.
 For installation instructions see [http://allseeing-i.com/ASIHTTPRequest/](http://allseeing-i.com/ASIHTTPRequest/).

+Create a new project in XCode.
+Open ChimpKit.xcodeproj and locate the ChimpKit directory.
+Drag this directory into your project and start using ChimpKit.

 ###Usage

 ChimpKit has a pre-built signup controller for easy access to your MailChimp mailing lists.
 This controller launches a dialog that can be used to simply gather users email addresses from within your iPhone or iPad application.
+All that is required is an API Key and the id for the list that you wish to use.

     #import "CKDialogController.h"